nus-sps/modules.sp3176/Chapter 5/Astro-Spectroscopy.md

 $$

 Real materials emit electromagnetic energy at only a fraction of a blackbody.
-Like any materials, gases when heated and reached thermal equilibrium also emits electromagnetic radiation.
+Like any material, gases when heated and at thermal equilibrium also emit electromagnetic radiation.
 Stars, which are huge dense masses of gases at their core, are therefore no exception.
 In fact, the interior of stars are good approximations of blackbodies because their hot gases are very opaque, that is, stellar material is nearly a perfect absorber of radiation.
-At thermal equilibrium, the interior of a star emits electromagnetic energy that has a continuous spectral energy density nearly similar to that of a black body.
+At thermal equilibrium, the interior of a star emits electromagnetic energy that has a continuous spectral energy density nearly similar to that of a blackbody.
 However, when the emitted radiation of a star's interior passes through the star's atmosphere, the relatively cooler less dense gases absorb parts of the wavelengths that are emitted.